Federal/State Agencies & Assistance Programs

 To read more about these programs, please visit CSD's Drought Web Page.

 The CA Department of Housing and Community Development (HCD) provides leadership, policies and programs to preserve and expand safe and affordable housing opportunities and promote strong communities for all Californians.
 In disaster situations support programs exist to help minimize the negative long-term business impacts that result from the lack of water.
-These programs demonstrate that California farmers and ranchers are an essential part of our community and economy:
+These programs demonstrate that California farmers and ranchers are an essential part of our community and economy.
+The CA Department of Housing and Community Development (HCD) currently offers the following programs:

 For more information, please visit HCD’s Drought Web Page.